Do You (Bro'Sis song)

 "Do You" is a song by German pop group Bro'Sis.
 It was written by Toni Cottura, Patricia Bernetti, Arkadius Raschka, and Ingo Hugenroth and produced by the former for their debut studio album Never Forget (Where You Come From) (2002).
-The uptempo song was released as the album's second single on 25 February 2002 and became a top five hit in Austria and Germany.
+The uptempo song was released by Cheyenne Records as the album's second single on 25 February 2002 and became a top five hit in Austria and Germany.